In the UK The Bodley Head brought out The Islamic Enlightenment: the modern struggle between faith and reason on February 23, 2017.

 Who were the scholars, scientists, artists and administrators who brought about these remarkable changes-from the adoption of modern medicine to the emergence of women from purdah and the development of democracy-and and is their legacy now under threat from a burgeoning counter-Enlightenment?
 Spanning more than 200 years of Middle Eastern history, and encompassing the Arab, Turkish and Persian worlds, the Islamic Enlightenment describes the collision of an ancient civilisation with new ways of living in the world.

-The Islamic Enlightenment comes out in the UK in February 2017 and in April 2017 in the United States.
+The Islamic Enlightenment came out in the UK on February 23 and appears in the US on April 4

 NEWS, Articles and appearances